mrnaveira/rust-blockchain/README.md

 ### Concurrency implementation

 In this project, the `main` thread spawns two OS threads:
 * One for the **miner**.
 As mining is very CPU intensive, we want a dedicated OS thread to not slow down other operations in the application.
+In a real blockchain we would also want parallel mining (by handling a different subrange of nonces in each thread), but for simplicity we will only use one thread.
 * Another thread for the **REST API**.
 The API uses [`actix-web`](https://github.com/actix/actix-web), which internally uses [`tokio`](https://crates.io/crates/tokio), so it's optimized for asynchronous operations.
 Having the API in a separate OS thread from the miner allows the `tokio` runtime to be executed parallel to it.

 Thread spawning and handling is implemented using [`crossbeam-utils`](https://crates.io/crates/crossbeam-utils) to reduce boilerplate code from the standard library.